tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ## Safety

 Before writing `soa-rs`, I believed that `unsafe` is difficult largely for the same reasons as C code. `malloc`, `free`, manual lifetime management, and so on.
 That is false.
-Unsafe Rust is *much* harder.
+Unsafe Rust is *much* harder, peppered as it is with myriad requirements and pitfalls.
+These requirements are scattered between `std` documentation, the [Rustonomicon](https://doc.rust-lang.org/nomicon/), and, more problematically, tribal knowledge.

+It took only about an hour from when I first published `soa-rs` for Steffahn to appear in my GitHub issues with two soundness bugs, each requiring significant API redesign.
+(I've since learned this is a common experience for unsafe authors.)
+Even with Miri checking over my work and combing through the code for any issues I knew to look for, I still had major blindspots that an experienced programmer could easily unearth.
+The biggest problem with unsafe is the unknown unknowns — the fearsome gremlin of undefined behavior dwells in hundred dark corners you might have a blind eye to.

+Rust and I are like Linus and his blanket.
+In a lesser language I'm on edge, never quite assured that I've covered all my tracks.
+In Rust I am secure, the type system providing the structure I need to code with confidence.
+Unsafe Rust is quite the opposite experience.
+You have to be on your guard at every step.
+In exchange, you get to share a zero-cost interface that cannot be misused.
+It's hard, but no other language rewards your efforts quite the same.

 ### Pointers